tailhook/khufu-routing/README.md

 For the URL `/articles?edit=true&filter=xxx` the value of `@edit_mode` store will be `true` and the value of `@filter` store will be `xxx`.

-To make attach actions to them there are two action creators:
+To attach actions to them there are two action creators:

 * `set()`
 * `input()`

 The peculiarity of the `input` method is that consequent input isn't added to the history as separate pages.
-I.e. when user types text, it will not get a history entry for every change.
-Here is how it's used:
+I.e. as user types text the URL bar is updated but there is no history entry for every key press.
+Here is how it's
+used:

 ```js
 import {set, input} from 'khufu-routing'